shiawase0403/inspection/README.md

-# inspection
+# Inspection System

-full version of inspection system for shs(shanghai high school)
+Full version of inspection system for shs(shanghai high school).

-created by Siming Cheng and Zhuangman Yin
+Created by Siming Cheng with the help of Zhuangman Yin

 latest release: Aug17, 2024

+if there's any problems, send email to 2686674485@qq.com.